Below I have included some of the more popular materials used in railway

 to cut and will take most paints.
 Care should be taken when using adhesives as

 some will dissolve the foam core.
 It is generally found in 3 and 5mm

 Corrugated cardboard is a free product that can be found in most cardboard

 packaging boxes.
-It can be used in layers to create the scenic landscape.
+It can be used in layers to create a scenic landscape.
 It can

 also be used to add thickness and depth to model walls.
 Just remember that it is